VisionandCognition/workmate-match/README.md

 Informatica, Amsterdam Science Park).

-The project was executed as part of the European Human Brain Project, Task 3.7 Architectures and learning methods for hierarchical cognitive processing, Objective 3.21 Flexible Cognitive Working Memory.
-An abstract was submitted to Computational and Systems Neuroscience 2022 and a poster presentation on the project was held at the annual meeting of Organization The Graduate School Neurosciences Amsterdam Rotterdam in Woudschoten, Zeist.
+The project was executed as part of the European Human Brain Project, Task 3.7 Architectures and learning methods for hierarchical cognitive processing.

 ## Project description